 I suggest that they learn some pedestrian etiquette:

 Embrace the margin.

 The song National Shite Day recounts a set of circumstances so infuriating that its protagonist is left to conclude that the day in question has been contrived to annoy.
 Really, it’s a frustrated rant offering up the sort of banal irritancies that afflict contemporary living.
 I could feel Nigel Blackwell’s pain.

 Aside from Unknown Mortal Orchestra, Tom Yorke’s Atoms for Peace is really the only current music included on this playlist.
 (I’m not going to bother painting the musical backdrop to all of this, because I took almost no notice then and so it would be disingenuous to pass comment now.)
 Ingenue is mere filler, albeit of a pleasing kind, and not markedly different to anything Radiohead had been up to lately (which wasn’t much: 2011’s The King of Limbs had been their last release).
 FFunny FFriends is the older of the two Unknown Mortal Orchestra tracks I've included, although there’s no way of telling that.
-Flowers, on the other hand, is from the same Galaxie 500 album as the earlier included Tugboat.
+Flowers is taken from 1988's Today, the same Galaxie 500 album that Tugboat was taken from.